OxfordRSE/uniqplus_python_course/_episodes/15-writing-functions.md

 > > ~~~
 > > {: .output}
 > >
-> > A function call always needs parenthesis, otherwise you get memory address of the function object.
-So, if we wanted to call the function named report, and give it the value 22.5 to report on, we could have our function call as follows
+> > A function call always needs parentheses, otherwise you get memory address of the function object.
+So, if we wanted to call the function named report, and give it the value 22.5 to report on, we would have to call our function as follows:
 > > ~~~
 > > print("calling")
 > > report(22.5)